-Move the lever to select the vents used for air flow.
+Turn the knob to select the vents used for air flow.

 - 1. Panel-Air flows mainly from the instrument panel vents. - 2.
-Bi-level -Air flows from both the floor vents and the instrument panel vents. - 3.
-Floor-Air flows mainly from the floor vents. - 4.
-Floor/Windshield-Air flows mainly from the floor vents and windshield vents. - 5.
+Bi-level -Air flows from both the floor vents and the instrument panel vents. - Floor-Air flows mainly from the floor vents. - Floor/Windshield Air flows mainly from the floor vents and windshield vents. - 5.
 Windshield-Air flows mainly from the windshield vents.